epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

    │   └── analysis
    │       ├── files and subfolders in analysis folder

-The subfolders can be be created in the project folder with the commmand ``$ mkdir data`` for example

 The user needs permission to **read, write and execute** in the ``analysis`` folder, which is not set up automatically.
 The best way to achieve this is with this command: